“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

 - Coaches are usually hired for their expertise in a particular area, the one in which the coachee desires to improve like presentation skills, leadership skills, etc. Whereas in mentoring, the mentors have more seniority and expertise in a certain area than the mentees.

-- The agenda of coaching is co-created by the coach and coachee so that the particular needs of the coachee are met.
-Whereas, the agenda of mentoring is set by the mentee and the mentor supports that agenda.
+- The coach creates the agenda of coaching so that the needs of the coachees should complete needs of the coachee.
+Whereas the mentee sets the agenda of mentoring and the mentor supports that agenda.

-Handpicked for our Leaders: Best Communication Skills to be a Good Leader - Coaching often uses profiling tools which include 360-degree feedback, personality questionnaires, etc. Whereas, mentoring requires hardly used diagnostic tools.
+Handpicked for our Leaders: How to find a mentor & how to start a robust mentoring program? - Coaching often uses profiling tools which include 360-degree feedback, personality questionnaires, etc. Whereas, mentoring requires hardly used diagnostic tools.

-- The goal of coaching is the achievement of specific and immediate goals, and are used when an organization seeks to develop employees in certain competencies.
-Whereas, mentoring aims to greatly develop the mentee in all areas and are used when a company wants to establish a workforce that requires a balance between professional and personal life.
+- The goal of coaching is the achievement of specific and immediate goals.
+And we use it when an organization seeks to develop employees in certain competencies.
+Whereas, mentoring aims to greatly develop the mentee in all areas.
+We use it when a company wants to establish a workforce that requires a balance between professional and personal life.

-- Coaching is non-directive as it enables the client to lead the way and make use of their internal resources to walk in the path of their goal.
+- Coaching is non-directive.
+Because it enables the client to lead the way and make use of their internal resources to walk in the path of their goal.
 Whereas, mentoring is heavy on role modeling, listening, and make suggestions and, connections.

 - In coaching, there is no need for a coach to have experience of their client’s formal role of occupation.
 Whereas, in mentoring, the mentor must have more experience within the organization.
 Thus, he can give a view of the mentee’s role in the organization.